Version 2.0 — Released April 2026

 The Superintendent or designee shall maintain and publish administrative regulations aligned with this policy.
 These regulations shall govern the operational procedures related to facility use, including applications, documentation, fee schedules, staff assignments, safety requirements, and enforcement.
 Regulations may be updated more frequently than this board policy.

-Section 2: Access Priorities & Rate Categories
+Section 2: Access Priorities, User Classifications & Rate Categories

-5. Community Program Providers (Fee-Based) – Nonprofit or for-profit organizations that offer programs, services, or events for which participants or attendees are charged a fee, admission, or registration cost.
+- Community Program Providers (Fee-Based) – Nonprofit or for-profit organizations that offer programs, services, or events for which participants or attendees are charged a fee, admission, or registration cost.

 When conflicts occur within the same priority level, scheduling precedence shall be determined by the district based on operational needs, community impact, and submission date.